Milawata letter

 In a subsequent treaty, Mursili agreed to cede Kuwaliya to Kupanta-Kurunta, which had as a border the Astarpa (Meander?) river — which Mursili mentioned in his annals as close to "Millawanda"; the Milawata border also features in the Milawata letter.
 Lastly, although this is an "argument from convenience", Kupanta-Kurunta is known to have lasted as monarch into the reign of Hattusili III (1265–1235 BC), which allows for multiple candidates for authorship on the Hittite side; assuming that the treaty between Muwatalli II (1295–1272 BC) and Alaksandu of Wilusa has not erred (but note Beckman's footnote in Hittite Diplomatic Texts), Manapa-Tarhunta died before that treaty (that is, before c.
 1280 BC).

 Like the Manapa-Tarhunta letter (c.
 1295 BC) and the Tawagalawa letter (c.
 1250 BC), the Milawata letter mentions the infamous adventurer Piyama-Radu; but as a figure of the past.
 The very name "Milawata" seems to be a later development, on its way to becoming the "Mil[w]atos" of the Linear B / LHIIIB tablets of Pylos and Thebes.
 The scholarly consensus places the Milawata letter at the tail of this series of letters.

-Burney (Historical Dictionary of the Hittites, 2006) and Bryce (Kingdom of the Hittites, 2005) attribute the Milawata letter to Tudhaliya IV writing to a later king of Mira.
+Burney and Bryce attribute the Milawata letter to Tudhaliya IV writing to a later king of Mira.
 If so, the letter's references to the events in which Kupanta-Kurunta and Mursili II participated are meant to evoke their dynasties rather than the actual characters, or else parallel events from a later period (which would however remove some of the above arguments for placing the letter at Mira).
+Tarkasnawa is a likely candidate for the recipient of the Milawata letter.